-Even though statistics say Endometriosis affects only around 12% of the women who are in their childbearing years, it does not take away from the fact that it is one of the most menacing reproductive diseases that a woman can suffer from.
+Even though statistics say Endometriosis affects only around 12% of the women in their childbearing years, it does not take away from the fact that it is one of the most dreadful reproductive diseases a woman can suffer from.
 Unfortunately, too many women are questioned when they bring up their period cramps.
-A large number of endometriosis cases go undetected and undiagnosed because period pain and cramps’ intensity have been normalized to a point where even we just figure out a way around it and move on with our lives.
+Many endometriosis cases go undetected and undiagnosed because period pain and cramps’ intensity have been normalized to a point where even we just figure out a way around it and move on with our lives.

-The abnormal and malfunctioning tissue that causes all the organs to bind together causes pain because when our internal muscles cramp, there is no room for them to move and adjust themselves in order to relieve us of that discomfort.
-As a result, this manifests itself in the form of super painful periods and heavy bleeding during your cycle.
+The abnormal and malfunctioning tissue that causes all the organs to bind together causes pain because when our internal muscles cramp, there is no room for them to move and adjust themselves to relieve us of that discomfort.
+As a result, this manifests in super painful periods and heavy bleeding during your cycle.

-Iron deficiency, compromised immune systems, bad ecology, improper methods of contraception, multiple abortions etc. are listed as the prime causes of endometriosis in menstruators.
-High rates of infertility, pain while urinating or during bowel movements, and major dysmenorrhea are the top symptoms of endometriosis.
-Keeping a tab on such recurring symptoms during your period could help in the diagnosis of endometriosis at a treatable stage.
+Iron deficiency, compromised immune systems, bad ecology, improper methods of contraception, multiple abortions, etc., are the prime causes of endometriosis in menstruators.
+High rates of infertility, pain while urinating or during bowel movements, and primary dysmenorrhea are the top symptoms of endometriosis.
+Keeping a tab on such recurring symptoms during your period could help diagnose endometriosis at a treatable stage.

-The majority of endometrial cases are also hereditary, and these tissues are often present in the body from a very young age sometimes, even before menarche.
-In such cases, diet and lifestyle control can pretty much be the only way of treating endometriosis.
+Most endometrial cases are also hereditary, and these issues are often present in the body from a very young age, even before menarche.
+In such cases, diet and lifestyle control can be the only way to treat endometriosis.

 Notwithstanding, sometimes, some period cycles are just worse for different reasons!
 Not every painful period should be diagnosed as endometriosis, but it is important to keep an eye out for any repetitive symptoms that are extreme in nature.

-Notice how your periods get worse when you are exposed to abnormally stressful situations?
-This could be anything from heavy workloads, to improper/changes in diets, big lifestyle changes like shifting places or the death of a loved one, any of these could influence your period sometimes.
-Periods also tend to shift and change from your past experiences, if you are in the process of trying to conceive a baby or suffering from a pregnancy loss.
-Not every twinge of pain is bad, sometimes, it’s just life.
+Notice how your periods worsen when exposed to abnormally stressful situations?
+This could be anything from heavy workloads to improper/changes in diets, big lifestyle changes like shifting places, or the death of a loved one, any of these could influence your period sometimes.
+Periods also tend to shift and change from your past experiences if you are in the process of trying to conceive a baby or suffering from a pregnancy loss.
+Not every twinge of pain is bad; sometimes, it’s just life.

-In order to keep your menstrual health in check, some simple things you could do are – exercise regularly, eat a healthy and balanced diet, practice mindfulness and discipline in your lifestyles, and make sure you surround yourself with a positive environment.
+To keep your menstrual health in check, some simple things you could do are – exercise regularly, eat a healthy and balanced diet, practice mindfulness and discipline in your lifestyle, and surround yourself with a positive environment.
 Realistic goals can be achieved if you work towards them, and sometimes, all it takes is a little push.